 If you’re working in a position where you’ve got access to your clients’ private information it’s essential to maintain confidentiality in regard to your clients and their information.
 For information about how to do this go to: How to maintain confidentiality.

 Working with sensitive information

 As long as I take plenty of breaks, I am good at handling that type of information.

-If you’re working with a team you would usually debrief with your supervisor or (if appropriate) a team member.
+If you’re working with a team you can usually debrief with your supervisor or (if appropriate) a team member.
 But if you’re a sole trader or freelancer, you’re usually working alone and there may not be a suitable person with whom it’s appropriate to debrief.

 Debriefing within a team